razoumov/publish/eccc.md

 1. if you have a GitHub account, go to https://westgrid.syzygy.ca
-1. if you have Python+Jupyter installed locally on your machine, then you can start it locally from your shell by typing `jupyter notebook`; you will need the following Python packages installed on your computer: numpy, networkx, pandas, skimage, maatplotlib, xarray, nc-time-axis, cartopy
+1. if you have Python+Jupyter installed locally on your machine, then you can start it locally from your shell by typing `jupyter notebook`; you will need the following Python packages installed on your computer: numpy, networkx, pandas, scikit-image, matplotlib, xarray, nc-time-axis, cartopy

 This will open a browser page pointing to the Jupyter server (remote except for the last option).
 Click on New -> Python 3.
 Explain: tab completion, annotating code, displaying figures inside the notebook.